Skip to main content

 Short leads and tight spacing between the components are another success factor.
 I actually found a way to lay out the diodes that are a ring, but don't look like a ring but keeps the leads short.

-For a 1st time builder this is more than wind and couple of turns on a core and slap in a bunch of diodes.
+For a 1st time builder this is more than wind a couple of turns on a core and slap in a bunch of diodes.
 This suggests buying a couple of ADE-1's and the second unit you build can have the high school science project DBM.

 Crystal Filters are the next subject area where you can get really wrapped up in your underwear.
 Building a high-quality filter is difficult if you have never built one.
 Difficult in the sense of having a great filter versus it sort of works.